 Watch Out!
 Signs of Oncoming Cataracts in Dogs

 Dog moms and dads can sometimes detect cataracts by looking into the dog’s eyes.
-An eye infected with a cataract appears bluish-gray, opaque, and cloudy.
+An eye afflicted with a cataract appears bluish-gray, opaque, and cloudy.
 As the dog ages, his eye lens may also become clouded due to age-related changes, which is a process known as nuclear sclerosis.

 It’s important to note that the signs and symptoms of cataracts and nuclear sclerosis are very similar, so an examination by your dog’s veterinarian (or specifically veterinary ophthalmologist) may be required to determine if your dog has a cataract or nuclear sclerosis.